GabeSolarCheats/SolarHub/README.md

 TOS

-Do not share keys or resell keys if so you will be HWID banned and blacklisted fron our site, script and our discord server.
+Do not share keys or resell keys if so you will be HWID banned and blacklisted fron our site, script and our Discord server.

 By being a part of our Discord server, you agree to Discord's TOS and our TOS.